CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 Many years ago, a lovely guest from San Luis Obispo, California had decided to stay at my Bed and Breakfast.
 I had wondered how she came to know about my place and what the attraction was over the plethora of accommodations in Montreal?

 Of course, I did have a very lovely welcoming home and one of the very best gourmet breakfasts in town ;o) However, not withstanding the obvious...it was mainly because she just loved Italians.
 She had a desire to live within our hospitable aura.
-She was a well travelled lady who was looking to somewhat re-live a few memories of when she was amongst Italians...especially the captivating Amalfi coast.
+She was a well traveled lady who was looking to somewhat re-live a few memories of when she was among Italians...especially the captivating Amalfi coast.

 One morning, I had made her a meal that involved lemons.
 To my recollection, it must have been one of many creative dishes with citrus custard along with Italian sponge cake and certainly lots of fruits.
 To say the least, she was incredibly pleased...and the lemon based meal led her to ask me if I loved Limoncello as much as she did?
 A little taken by surprise, I remember giving her a mild quizzical look.
 Thankfully she went on to rave about this powerful, fragrant liquid.
 Alright then, this had been a good clue.
 Something with lemons and you could drink it...hmmm???
 Then she mentioned the relation to the extremely fired up 'Grappa' drink.
 Now, I was really becoming desperate for more clues.
 Before, I soon made a fool of myself...I needed to actually figure out what she seemed to think I knew a lot about!?!